taoky/yukina/README.md

           Minimum vote count to consider a file as a candicate [default: 2] --retry <RETRY>
-          Retry count for each request [default: 3] -h, --help
+          Retry count for each request [default: 3] --extension <EXTENSION>
+          Extension for specific repo types [possible values: nix-channels] -h, --help
           Print help
   -V, --version
           Print version
 ```

+"Extension" is a special option for specific repo types:

+- nix-channels: This extension would parse narinfo file and add the blob urls to the download list.

 `kv` is a very simple wrapper around `sled` (same as the version yukina uses).
 KV tool: